mi7hra-shubham/Kuvaka-Tech/README.md

   }
 ]

+NOTE:
+The setup steps can easily be read in the commit history.
 Since I am running Ollama locally and using my PC as a server, I request you to evaluate as early as possible from your end.